Gricel-lee/Quartet-MRS-DSL/README.md

 # Set up

 To use Quartet, you must have installed EMF and SDK (already installed for EMF).
-It can be installed via Help>Install New Software> EMF - Eclipse Modeling Framework SDK and the Ecore Diagram Editor (SDK).
+It can be installed via Help>Install New Software> Work with: 2022-09 - http://download.eclipse.org/releases/2022-09/ [or your Eclipse verison downaload page] > Modelling > Select EMF - Eclipse Modeling Framework SDK and the Ecore Diagram Editor (SDK).

 Install the plugins Xtext and Xtend (Help> Eclipse Marketplace).